AflahZul/advanced-data-engineering-snowflake/README.md

 #### How to use this repo throughout the course:

-[Notes](/Notes.md) - A note summary on corresponding advanced DE in Snowflake
+[Notes](/Notes.md) - A note summary on corresponding advanced DE in Snowflake, written by AZul

+## Original workflow
+1. You can follow on using the original link repo downbelow.
 To successfully follow along with the instructor during the course, you'll need to make use of the code in this repo.
 To follow along, you can either:

-* Keep the URL to this repo handy, so that you can easily find and use any code referenced by the instructor during the course
+2. Keep the URL to this repo handy, so that you can easily find and use any code referenced by the instructor during the course

-* Clone the repo to your local computing environment (required)

-> **Note:** There are a couple of exercises that make use of Snowflake's command line interface, Snowflake CLI.
+3. Clone the repo to your local computing environment (required) **Note:** There are a couple of exercises that make use of Snowflake's command line interface, Snowflake CLI.
 To successfully follow along during those exercises, you'll need to have the repo cloned to your local computing environment, so that the Snowflake CLI can make use of files and code within this repo.

 #### How to clone the repo to your local computing environment: